 - Goat milk soap itself is truly an excellent cleaner.

-My daughter helped me make a batch of this homemade soft scrub and we got to scrubbing.
+My daughter helped me make a batch of this homemade bathroom scrub and we got to scrubbing.
 Within seconds, the orange tint was gone!
-I took the homemade soft scrub to our master shower and scrubbed the grout.
+I took the homemade bathroom scrub to our master shower and scrubbed the grout.
 Then I went to the bathroom sink and scrubbed it too!

-Aside from the fact that this homemade soft scrub works amazingly well, I love that it doesn’t have a harsh smell, which would have made cleaning the small stand-up master shower unbearable.
+Aside from the fact that this homemade bathroom scrub works amazingly well, I love that it doesn’t have a harsh smell, which would have made cleaning the small stand-up master shower unbearable.

 I also love that while the baking soda helps whiten surfaces, it won’t stain your clothes!